stfc/aiida-mlip/docs/source/user_guide/calculations.rst

 .. note::
    Any format that `ASE <https://wiki.fysik.dtu.dk/ase/>`_ can read is a valid structure file for a calculation.

 The model file determines the specific MLIP to be used.
-I can be a local file or a URI to a file to download.
+It can be a local file or a URI to a file to download.
 In these examples, it is assumed to be a local file located at `path/to/model`.

 SinglePoint Calculation